The fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control. (Gal 5:22–23)

 - Good leadership is identified, in part, by one who consistently lives under restraint (Tit 1:8).
 Moreover, no one values a leader who is out of control.
 Why?
 Because the habit of reacting with little or no thought for consequences or the frequent indulging of destructive behaviors suggest weakness in character and a lack of moral strength.
 The net result of a leader who lacks self-control is a capricious, unreliable set of results!

-Since no law (whether divinely given or humanly written) produces these virtues in us nor can any law find fault whenever they are expressed, then no one can be expected to perform them on their own nor can anyone ever be condemned because of them (Gal 5:23).
-Belonging to Christ Jesus means possessing God’s Spirit (Rom 8:9-14) and being free from the reign and domineering power of the flesh with its passions and desires (Gal 5:1; 24).
+Since no law (whether divinely given or humanly written) produces these virtues in us nor can any law find fault whenever they are expressed, then no one can be expected to perform them on their own.
+Ironically, when God’s Spirited fruit is expressed, no one is ever condemned because of them (Gal 5:23)!
+Belonging to Christ Jesus means possessing God’s Spirit (Rom 8:9-14) and being free from the reign and domineering power of the flesh with its passions and desires (Gal 5:1; 24), which are displaced with the fruit of God’s Spirit.

 It is for freedom that Christ has set us free.
 Stand firm, then, and do not let yourselves be burdened again by a yoke of slavery (Gal 5:1).